crazy-monkey-woodoo-priest/reading_log_extractor/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/reading_log_extractor.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## TODO

+* ensure the reading-log is truly fork of had-read/reading-log

 ## License